kibook/s1kd-tools/tools/s1kd-appcheck/README.md

   - \-i, --ignore \<id:type\>
     Ignore a specified applicability property when validating.

-  - \-j, --jobs \<jobs\>
-    Specifies the number of jobs to run in parallel when checking an object's applicability.

   - \-K, --filter \<cmd\>
     The command used to filter objects prior to validation.
 The objects will be passed to the command on stdin, and the filters will be